Nonemptiness of Severi varieties on Enriques surfaces: Introduction

+An important ingredient next is the description of all components of moduli spaces of polarized Enriques surfaces in terms of decompositions of the polarizing line bundles into effective isotropic divisors as developed recently in \cite {cdgk, kn-JMPA}, which we review in \S \ref {sec:iso}.
+The corresponding identification of suitable isotropic Cartier divisors on the limit surfaces is done in \S \ref {sec:speciso}.
+Finally, \S \ref{sec:proofmain} is devoted to exhibiting, for each component of the moduli spaces of polarized Enriques surfaces, a suitable isotropic decomposition of the limit polarising line bundle, such that its restriction on each component verifies the conditions necessary to deform the curves mentioned above.

-{\it Acknowledgements.} The authors would like to thank Johannes Schmitt for useful correspondence.
+{\it Acknowledgements.} The authors would like to thank Johannes Schmitt for useful correspondence and two referees for useful remarks.
 The authors acknowledge funding from MIUR Excellence Department Project CUP E83C180 00100006 (CC), project FOSICAV within the EU Horizon 2020 research and innovation programme under the Marie Sk{\l}odowska-Curie grant agreement n.
 652782 (CC, ThD), GNSAGA of INDAM (CC, CG), the Trond Mohn Foundation Project ``Pure Mathematics in Norway'' (ALK, CG) and grant 261756 of the Research Council of Norway (ALK).